lillianqin/book-project/README.md

 ```

 In total, above run took 181.66 seconds user time.
 The goal is to reduce the time with better data structures for the book.
-- this becomes 153.39 after switching OrderList and LevelList to intrusive linked list
-- down to 129.35 after enabling large pages
-- use absl::flat_hash_map with pointer value becomes 107.6
-- using ObjectPool.h for creation and deletion -> 95 seconds ish
-- added a btree map to make inserting new levels faster -> 73 seconds
-- switching to b+ tree and removing levels map -> 69 seconds, alternatively using a better hash map -> 58 seconds
-- getting rid of branching in LevelCompare -> 57 seconds